 Classes and contact hours:

-It is the policy in this unit that internal students will normally attend the lecture and a practical each week, and will make their own notes from the lectures.
-It is expected that many of the lectures will be interactive, with questions and answers throughout.
 Lectures will be recorded using Echo 360 active learning (audio and screen capture), and files of the lecture graphics will also be made available through iLearn.
 These will be particularly useful for revision purposes.
-Some of the practicals are assessed; it is important that you attend the practicals each week.
+Some of the practicals are assessed; it is important that you attend the on-campus sessions.

 This unit can be seen as an interconnected stream between lectures and practicals.
 We may choose to have a short lecture or video, and sometimes short course format, within the three hour practical.
 The lecture stream will give a broad overview of the topics, provide background information and introduce new ideas and concepts that link in with the practical stream.